hsinghvi05/People-counter/readme.md

 1.Apache server
 2.MySql Server

-Our project was done using XAMPP which already has apache server and mySQL database in it.
+Our project used XAMPP which already has apache server and mySQL database in it.